Guruzeta/sun/about/index.md

   <!-- <a href="http://taylantatli.github.io/Moon"><b>Moon</b></a>  -->
 ## <center>  Guru Kalyan Jayasingh </center>
 Hi there!
 I am an undergraduate student in Engineering Physics at the Indian Institute of Technology, Bombay.
 I am primarily interested in theoretical physics.
 That said, I also like abstract mathematics and have some fondness for biology as well.
 Previously I've mostly explored general relativity and differential geometry.
-Currently, i am most fascinated by Quantum Field Theories (if you haven't heard of it, do give my post a read) and hopefully I won't have further phase transitions in my interest in the near future ;)
+Currently, i am most fascinated by Quantum Field Theories (if you haven't heard of it, do give my post a read) and hopefully I won't have further phase transitions of my interest in the near future ;)

 I've been fortunate to spend some time in <a href="https://www.tifr.res.in"><b>Tata Institute of Fundamental Research(Mumbai)</b></a> and at the <a href="https://www.niser.ac.in"><b>National Institute of Science Education and Research (Bhubaneswar) </b></a> .
 Apart from the work that i did there, I grew a sense what working as a professional requires and I plan to become one someday (not too far though).